Mental Toughness Questionnaire for Athletes

 Measuring Mental Toughness In Sport As Well As Mental Health

-Mental toughness in sport is frequently spoken about but almost never measured.
+Mental toughness in sports is frequently spoken about but rarely measured.
 The Mental Toughness Questionnaire for Athletes and Players (MTQ-A) below resolves this.
 It is a simple way for competitors to gain insight into the mental aspects of what they do.
-It will assess both the mental aspects of your sport (Mental Toughness) as well as overall mental health and wellbeing.
+It will assess both the mental aspects of your sport (Mental Toughness) and overall mental health and wellbeing.
+NOTE: If you want to provide access to the MTQ-A for your entire squad or organisation, please email [email protected] instead so that we can tailor the questionnaire to your organisation and needs.

+If you are not an athlete/player, complete the Questionnaire that best describes your role from the options here instead.
 The questionnaire takes about 10 minutes to complete.
-Once submitted you’ll be contacted by one of team with a summary of your results within 24 hours.
+Once submitted, you’ll be contacted by one of the team with a summary of your results within 24 hours.

 The Development of the Mental Toughness Questionnaire for Athletes